matteuscruz/AWS-API-Gateway-and-Lambda/README.md

-# AWS-API-Gateway-and-Lambda
-AWS API Gateway and Lambda python files.
+# AWS API Gateway and Lambda